arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   @version 4.0 01/06/18
 */

-// Include the Ethernet library
+// Include the Ethernet library.
 #include <Ethernet.h>

-// Define the server to which we'll connect
+// Define the server to which we'll connect,
-// This can be an IP address or a URL char server[] = "www.google.com";
+// This can be an IP address or a URL. char server[] = "www.google.com";

-// Set a static IP address to use if the DHCP fails to assign one automatically IPAddress ip(10, 130, 22, 84);
+// Set a static IP address to use if the DHCP fails to assign one automatically.
+IPAddress ip(10, 130, 22, 84);

-// Initialize the Ethernet client object
+// Initialize the Ethernet client object,
-// This will be used to interact with the server EthernetClient client;
+// This will be used to interact with the server.
+EthernetClient client;

 void setup() {
   // Begin serial communication at a baud rate of 115200 Serial.begin(115200);

-  // Wait for the serial port to connect
+  // Wait for the serial port to connect,
-  // This is necessary for boards that have native USB while (!Serial);
+  // This is necessary for boards that have native USB. while (!Serial);

-  // Attempt to start Ethernet connection via DHCP
+  // Attempt to start Ethernet connection via DHCP,
-  // If DHCP failed, print a diagnostic message if (Ethernet.begin() == 0) {
+  // If DHCP failed, print a diagnostic message. if (Ethernet.begin() == 0) {
     Serial.println("- Failed to configure Ethernet using DHCP!");

-    // Try to configure Ethernet with the predefined static IP address Ethernet.begin(ip);
+    // Try to configure Ethernet with the predefined static IP address.
+    Ethernet.begin(ip);
   }